AsahiLinux/docs/Developer-Quickstart.md

 You can build a DIY USB-PD interface with the following parts:

 * An Arduino or clone
-* A FUSB302 chip, either stand-alone or on a breakout board
+* An FUSB302 chip, either stand-alone or on a breakout board
-* A USB Type C breakout board (get a male one, plugging in directly into the target, for the most flexibility
+* A USB Type C breakout board (get a male one, plugging in directly into the target, for the most flexibility)
 * A 1.2V compatible UART interface

 Note that most FUSB302 breakout boards will not usefully break out the Type C pins you need, so it's best to use a separate full breakout board.